HyacinthBots/website/docs/bots/lily/about-lily.md

 have or have not made.
 If you find bugs in your self-hosted instance, please make sure you can reproduce it with the official instance before reporting it.
 :::

+### Reporting Vulnerabilities

+If you uncover a security vulnerability in LilyBot, please do not hesitate to get into contact with us at Hyacinth, so we can ensure we fix them as soon as possible.
+The faster issues are reported, the safe Lily will be!

+Please refer to the [Security Policy](https://github.com/HyacinthBots/LilyBot/blob/main/SECURITY.md) for how to report issues